 - Add the tomatoes, tomato paste, and rice.
 Sautee for a few more minutes.

-- Add the purslane and salt.
-Depending on how juicy the tomatoes you’ve used are, you may also need to add water at this point.
+- Then, add the purslane and salt.
+Depending on how juicy the tomatoes you've used are, you may also need to add water at this point.

 - Mix and lower the heat.
 Put on the lid and continue cooking until the rice is soft, about 20 minutes.